SilverBright/video-games-library-sinatra-project/README.md

 - App built using Sinatra
 - Includes ActiveRecord for storing information in a database
-- Create user accounts with account registration and login / logout capability
+- Create user accounts with account registration, and login / logout capability
 - Users cannot modify content created by other users
-- Contains CRUD operations and MVC component structure, and RESTful routes
+- Contains CRUD operations, MVC component structure, and RESTful routes
 - Includes Navbar for quick and easy navigation
-- Implements Bootstrap for simple, responsive styling
+- Implements Bootstrap for very simple, responsive styling

 ## Contributing